sradics/digital-garden/_notes/Team Genius.md

 individuals who report inadequate social relationships have a 50 percent greater probability of mortality as compared with patients who report adequate social relationships. — location: [1174](kindle://book?action=open&asin=B00OG8AXKO&location=1174) ^ref-40685

 ---
+this—those same prosocial and generous team members are also more likely to be appointed to leadership positions. — location: [1244](kindle://book?action=open&asin=B00OG8AXKO&location=1244) ^ref-45640

+---
+individuals who report inadequate social relationships have a 50 percent greater probability of mortality as compared with patients who report adequate social — location: [1248](kindle://book?action=open&asin=B00OG8AXKO&location=1248) ^ref-18197

+---
 Being on a team can make you happy, sad, angry, or frustrated, but it rarely makes you feel lonely. — location: [1176](kindle://book?action=open&asin=B00OG8AXKO&location=1176) ^ref-47692

 ---